-Answers you can trust from experienced Fort Wayne lawyers
+Answers you can trust from experienced lawyers in Fort Wayne & Indianapolis

 Knowing what to do after a personal injury accident can be confusing.
 You probably have a lot of important legal questions.
 Who will pay for your accident?
 What can you be compensated for?
 What are your legal options?

 Fortunately, you don’t have to tackle your accident on your own.
 We can help.
-Our dedicated team of trial lawyers at Glaser & Ebbs in Fort Wayne knows the answers to these questions.
+Our dedicated team of trial lawyers at Glaser & Ebbs knows the answers to these questions.
 That’s because we have more than 100 years of combined legal experience.